Religious views of Adolf Hitler: Religion in Mein Kampf

-Hitler thought that anti-Semitism based on religious, rather than racial grounds, was a mistake: "The anti-Semitism of the Christian-Socialists was based on religious instead of racial principles."
+Hitler thought that antisemitism based on religious, rather than racial grounds, was a mistake: "The anti-Semitism of the Christian-Socialists was based on religious instead of racial principles."
 Instead, Hitler argued that Jews should be deplored on the basis of their "race".
 Outlining a parallel between militantism and Christianity's rise to power as the Roman Empire's official state religion, Hitler wrote:

 The individual may establish with pain today that with the appearance of Christianity the first spiritual terror entered into the far freer ancient world, but he will not be able to contest the fact that since then the world has been afflicted and dominated by this coercion, and that coercion is broken only by coercion, and terror only by terror.
 Only then can a new state of affairs be constructively created.
 Political parties are inclined to compromises; philosophies never.
 Political parties even reckon with opponents; philosophies proclaim their infallibility.

 Elsewhere in Mein Kampf, Hitler speaks of the "creator of the universe" and "eternal Providence".
 He also states that the Aryan race was created by God, and that it would be a sin to dilute it through racial intermixing:

 The völkisch-minded man, in particular, has the sacred duty, each in his own denomination, of making people stop just talking superficially of God's will, and actually fulfill God's will, and not let God's word be desecrated.
 For God's will gave men their form, their essence and their abilities.
 Anyone who destroys His work is declaring war on the Lord's creation, the divine will.

 In Mein Kampf, Hitler saw Jesus as against the Jews rather than one of them: "And the founder of Christianity made no secret indeed of his estimation of the Jewish people.
 When He found it necessary, He drove those enemies of the human race out of the Temple of God."

-Derek Hastings writes that, according to Hitler's personal photographer Heinrich Hoffmann, the strongly anti-Semitic Hieronymite Catholic priest Bernhard Stempfle was a member of Hitler's inner circle in the early 1920s and frequently advised him on religious issues.
+Derek Hastings writes that, according to Hitler's personal photographer Heinrich Hoffmann, the strongly antisemitic Hieronymite Catholic priest Bernhard Stempfle was a member of Hitler's inner circle in the early 1920s and frequently advised him on religious issues.
 He helped Hitler in the writing of Mein Kampf.
 He was killed by the SS in the 1934 purge.